Advertisement

 Pep Guardiola, of course, knows better than anyone what De la Fuente was getting at with his colourful description of Rodri’s influence and importance.

-Erling Haaland may score bags full of goals and attract most of the headlines but Rodri is the brains of Manchester City’s team and now Guardiola must find a new algorithm that ensures the loss of arguably his most indispensable player does not severely disrupt the programming of this finely tuned machine.
+Erling Haaland may score bags-full of goals and attract most of the headlines but Rodri is the brains of Manchester City’s team and now Guardiola must find a new algorithm that ensures the loss of arguably his most indispensable player does not severely disrupt the programming of this finely tuned machine.

-There is, of course, a certain irony that, only days after suggesting leading players were considering strike action amid concerns about the impact of the increasingly punishing schedule, Rodri should succumb to a potential season-ending injury.
+There is, of course, a certain irony that, only days after suggesting leading players were considering strike action amid concerns about the impact of the increasingly punishing schedule, Rodri should succumb to a season-ending injury.

-This injury was not down to the congested calendar, though, rather simply bad luck but it will test Guardiola and City in new ways.
+This injury was not down to the congested calendar, though, rather simply bad luck, but it will test Guardiola and City in new ways.
 Guardiola has often found solutions to problems that might confound others and City fans will trust in their manager to again come up with a plan that mitigates the loss of a man who, little over a month from now, could be collecting the Ballon d’Or.

 Back in the 2018-19 campaign, the damaging loss of Fernandinho for most of the final three months of a nip-and-tuck title race saw Ilkay Gundogan parachuted into the specialist midfield holding role.
 It was a job the German carried out with aplomb, helping City to win their final 14 league games as Liverpool were pipped to the title by a point on the final day.